vydd/sketch/README.md

 # Sketch

 Sketch is a Common Lisp interpretation of [Processing Language](https://processing.org).
-Saying it is an interpretation is important, because Sketch doesn't strive to implement Processing API in Common Lisp, but rather reimplement the very idea behind Processing: to build an easy to use environment for the creation of electronic art, visual design, game prototyping, computer graphics, exploration of human-computer interaction, and more.
+Saying it is an interpretation is important, because Sketch doesn't strive to implement Processing API in Common Lisp, but rather reimplement the very idea behind Processing: to build an easy to use environment for the creation of electronic art, visual design, game prototyping, game making, computer graphics, exploration of human-computer interaction, and more.

-In its current form, it is not intended to be used as a game engine, although simple games can be created in Sketch.
-This is because Sketch is in its infancy, and designing it to be intuitive and easy to use is much more important than optimizing it for speed - which is important for serious game development.

 ![Examples](http://i.imgur.com/MNZUwz8.png)